 1. Listen To What Your Body Is Telling You

-Most patients experience little or no side effects, while some experience any of a number of side effects.
+Most patients experience little or no side effects during cancer treatment, while some experience any of a number of side effects.
 Side effects can occur the same day of treatment or even up to 6 months after treatment.
 Radiation therapy mostly affects cancerous cells, but it can impact healthy cells as well.
 When good cells are destroyed, patients may experience various side effects from cell damage.
 The location of the body targeted by radiation therapy can cause different side effects including:

 - lack of appetite or taste